bengottlieb/ConversationKit/README.md

 Class methods:

-* `existingConversationWith(Speaker)`  looks up and returns an existing conversation between the local speaker and the passed in one
+* `existing(with: Speaker)`  looks up and returns an existing conversation between the local speaker and the passed in one
 * `conversationWith(Soeaker)` looks up existing and creates a new one if needed